AyanoTheFoxy/Love2d-mobile-console/README.md

 A indepedent mobile console on version 0.0.5 to use on love2d created by Ayano the Foxy with the help of Choco on 24th may 2023 made with the lua languague

 # Features
-- sample of use
+- simple of use
-- haven't external dependences
+- don't need external dependences
 - have a list of commands to use
 - text colors included

 # How to use
-To use the console you need download the code and put it in your program, using the love2d making like
+To use the console you need download the code and put it in your program, looks like this

 ```lua
 function love.load()